sijnstra/agon-docs/docs/programming.md

 ### C++

 Many programmers enjoy coding in `C` or `C++`.
-This language is also available and there are a few options for coding on your desktop PC, then compiing and transferring onto your Agon to run.
+This language is also available and there are a few options for coding on your desktop PC, then compiling and transferring onto your Agon to run.

-A whole development toolchain is available for Windows called `AgDev`, and a Mac/Linux/Raspberry Pi toolchain called `Agondev`.
+A whole development toolchain is available for for Mac/Linux/Raspberry Pi toolchain called `AgonDev`.
+It can also be run on Windows using WSL.

-Download Windows (AgDev) from here: https://github.com/pcawte/AgDev
+AgonDev is still in active development and is getting more advanced every day.

-And Mac/Linux/Raspberry Pi (AgonDev) from here: https://github.com/AgonPlatform/agondev
+Download AgonDev from here: https://github.com/AgonPlatform/agondev/releases

 ### B Simple